 When reality is more interesting than fiction

 It’s easy to get lost in a good book, especially if you’re reading one of the best new fiction books, a sizzling romance novel, or some seriously good historical fiction.
 But the best nonfiction books can equally capture your attention and draw you into their worlds.
 These works can take many forms and focus on anything and everything—from true crime, science, history, and travel to gender, race, politics, and economics, to name just a few.
 They may offer a comprehensive view of a topic, provide essential tips and tricks that make your life easier, or even change the way you look at the world.
 But they all have one thing in common: Their authors bring the subjects to life and make them incredibly compelling.

 Here, you’ll find the best nonfiction books of all time—the ones that will really make you think.
 Most of these titles were culled from the annals of Pulitzer, the National Book Critics Circle, the National Book Foundation, and influential best-seller lists, but some are classics that have a lasting legacy.
 Some are important works that help us understand humanity.
 Others blow us away with their beautiful storytelling.
 And some are just plain good reads.
 FYI, this list focuses on general nonfiction, so here are the best memoirs and autobiographies, if you’re interested.
-Running short on time?
-Crack open one of these short nonfiction books you can read in a day.

 Behind the Beautiful Forevers: Life, Death, and Hope in a Mumbai Undercity by Katherine Boo